jinhong-park/jinhong-park.github.io/about.md

 >
 Rashba effect in magnetic metal,
 >
-Topological aspect of the mutiple-band model,
+Fractional charge in one-dimensional system,
 >
-and Fractional charge in one-dimensional system.
+and Magnetism in Iridates.